 People turned to their national governments for first responses to the crisis.
 At the same time, European cooperation looked promising.
 Countries supported each other and sent relief goods across borders.
 German hospitals took patients from other countries.
 The crisis was also quickly responded to at European level: the EU has agreed on several comprehensive rescue packages - in order to support Member States that were hit hard by the COVID-19 pandemic, but also companies, employees and particularly vulnerable groups of society.

-The crisis has also shown us what is lacking when European achievements that have long since been taken for granted disappear.
+The crisis has also shown us what we lack when European achievements that have long since been taken for granted disappear.
 A Europe without freedom of movement and open borders is no longer imaginable.

-In the coming months, it will be crucial to tackle the effects of the crisis in Europe together.
-This aim is at the core of Germany's Presidency of the Council of the EU.
-Europe will be emerging stronger from this crisis if its citizens recall the founding principle of the European idea: We are all better off in Europe if we cooperate and address problems together.
+Europe will emerge stronger from this crisis if its citizens recall the founding principle of the European idea: We are all better off in Europe if we cooperate and address problems together.

 Europe started as a peace project based on cooperation in the coal and steel sectors.
 Today, the European Union works together in many areas - from food production to space technology.
 Over the past 70 years, this cooperation has delivered peace, stability and prosperity.
 Sharing means winning.